Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example9/README.md

 * @SessionAttributes, SessionStatus - Allows to keep @ModelAttributes object between requests\
                                         SessionStatus allows to clear session variables once request is processed
 * UriComponentBuilder - used to build URLs relative to the current URL, change scheme from http to https, change query param etc

+* Any other parameter type - if method parameter type is not matched against any of the above\
+                            then it will be treated as @RequestParam for simple types\
+                            If it is a complex Object type then it will be treated as @ModelAttribute